Level Set Teleportation: An Optimization Perspective

 where the feasible set \( \calL_k := \cbr{w : f(w) = f(\wk)} \) is the level set of \( f \) at \( f(\wk) \).
-When \( f \) is strongly convex, the Newton and gradient directions from \( \wk^+ \) coincide \citep{zhao2023symmetry} and the next gradient step is equivalent to a scaled Newton update (see \cref{fig:toy-teleport}).
-For some functions, including quadratics, the gradient norm is also maximized along the gradient flow from \( \wk^+ \) to \( \wopt \) \citep{zhao2023symmetry, zhao2023improving}.
+When \( f \) is strongly convex, the Newton and gradient directions at \( \wk^+ \) coincide \citep{zhao2023symmetry} and the next gradient step is equivalent to a scaled Newton update (see \cref{fig:toy-teleport}).
+For some functions, like quadratics, the gradient norm is also maximized over the level sets along the gradient flow from \( \wk^+ \) to \( \wopt \) \citep{zhao2023improving}.

-Although these properties suggest that level set teleportation may be an effective heuristic for improving the convergence rate of gradient methods, existing theoretical evidence is surprisingly limited. \citet{zhao2023improving} use the connection to Newton's method to show GD with teleportation can obtain mixed linear/quadratic convergence, but their rate applies only to strongly convex functions and requires an aggressive line-search.
+Although these properties suggest that level set teleportation may be an effective heuristic for improving the convergence rate of gradient methods, existing theoretical evidence is surprisingly limited. \citet{zhao2023improving} use the connection to Newton's method to show GD with teleportation obtains mixed linear/quadratic convergence, but their rate applies only to strongly convex functions and requires line-search.
 In contrast, teleportation for non-convex functions shows no improvement in convergence speed; rather, it strengthens standard sub-linear rates to guarantee all gradients in the level set are concentrating \citep{zhao2023improving}.
 To the best of our knowledge, no rates on sub-optimality have been shown for the convex setting.

-Teleportation also suffers from a disconnect between theory and practice: while existing guarantees require an exact solution to \cref{eq:teleport} over the full level set, empirical studies instead focus on \emph{symmetry teleportation} \citep{zhao2023symmetry, zhao2023improving}, which restricts optimization to group symmetries of the objective.
-For example, neural networks with positively homogeneous activation functions are invariant under certain positive rescalings.
-Although group symmetries do not fully capture \( \calL_k \), optimizing over parameterized group operators can be very fast and yields an approximate form of level set teleportation \citep{zhao2023symmetry}.
+Teleportation also suffers from a disconnect between theory and practice: while existing guarantees require solving \cref{eq:teleport} over the full level set, empirical studies instead focus on \emph{symmetry teleportation} \citep{zhao2023symmetry, zhao2023improving}, which restricts optimization to group symmetries of the objective.
+For example, neural networks with positively homogeneous activation functions are invariant under certain positive rescaling operators.
+Although these symmetries may not fully capture \( \calL_k \), optimizing over parameterized group operators can be very fast and yields an approximate form of level set teleportation \citep{zhao2023symmetry}.